Frequently Asked Questions

 Bitcoin is a verifiable public ledger.
 You can follow the history of any coins spent in a transaction all the way back to when a miner initially created those coins from a block.
 Blockchain transactions can often be analyzed to link different addresses used by the same person together.
 Coinjoin transactions can be used to defeat these analyzation tactics and protect financial privacy.

-Here we are faced with the problems of loss of privacy, creeping computerization, massive databases, more centralization - and Chaum offers a completely different direction to go in, one which puts power into the hands of individuals rather than governments and corporations.
+We are faced with the problems of loss of privacy, creeping computerization, massive databases, more centralization - and Chaum offers a completely different direction to go in, one which puts power into the hands of individuals rather than governments and corporations.
 The computer can be used as a tool to liberate and protect people, rather than to control them. - Hal Finney

 Network level privacy